nldd419/Reason/README.md

 - Add CI

 ## Others
-README version 1.0.0 <= This is just a counter for knowing what version is this README.

 Since currently the library version is 0.0.1, there is no built binary and you have to compile it by yourself.

 Correcting my broken or unnatural english is all welcome.